intel/appframework/ui/README.md

 # jQ.Ui

-jQ.Ui is a UI/UX framework for building jQ.Mobi mobile apps targeted at the Webkit browser
+jQ.Ui is a UI/UX framework for building jQ.Mobi mobile apps targeted at the Webkit browser.

 # About

 We've had a lot of requests for a UI framework.
 There are a numerous mobile frameworks, but cross platform performance is not the best.
-Some work great on iOS, but lack performance on android.
+Some work great on iOS, but lack performance on Android.
 We wanted to create a lightweight framework that is simple for users.
 We do not want you to be writing crazy HTML, JavaScript, or CSS.

 # Demo